Reading time inside with students and young kids

 Your Impact, Their Potential

+The University of Maine at Farmington (UMF) Early Childhood Special Education Bachelor degree prepares students to work with young children with special needs and their families across diverse educational and community settings.
 At UMF, you’ll work closely with children from infants to third grade and their families at the Sweatt-Winter Child Care and Early Education Center on campus.
-This immersive experience gives you the real-world skills and knowledge that employers are actively seeking, helping you launch a successful career in Early Childhood Special Education.
+This immersive experience gives you the real-world skills and knowledge that employers are actively seeking, helping you launch a successful career.

 Hands-On Learning for a Rewarding Career